mikeletulle/LegoWorkshop/README.md

 3. **Pybricks Program (`contamination_sorter.py`)**
    - Uses **reflection values**, not color names
-   - Detects RED / BLUE / GREEN zones
+   - Detects RED / YELLOW / GREEN zones
    - Drives to the appropriate zone
    - Prints `STATUS:` lines that the bridge forwards to Salesforce